 The front of trailers are aerodynamic to improve towing gas mileage, but the sides aren’t.
 A 35-mph crosswind could put as much as 3,440 pounds of force pushing on the side of a large trailer, according to a study on commercial vehicle towing accidents by Knott Laboratory in 2009.

-Weight and balance problems
+Weight distribution and balance

 Loading too much gear on one side of your camper can also cause an unbalance, making them swing more dramatically once a sway starts, like a pendulum around its center of gravity.
 This can also make your RV more likely to suffer a blowout, or additional braking and steering problems.